ronaldbosma/blog/content/blog/apim-client-certificate-series/01-validate-client-certificate-in-apim/index.md

 In this first post, we'll cover the basics of how to validate client certificates in Azure API Management.
 We'll deploy both API Management and API using Bicep.
 We'll also have a look at how to upload CA certificates and client certificates.

-If your interested in how to configure all this from the Azure Portal, have a look at [How to secure APIs using client certificate authentication in API Management].
+If your interested in how to configure all this from the Azure Portal, have a look at [How to secure APIs using client certificate authentication in API Management](https://learn.microsoft.com/en-us/azure/api-management/api-management-howto-mutual-certificates-for-clients).

 ### Prerequisites